Looking Under the Label

 - Project the Looking Under the Label PowerPoint (slide 5).
 Describe each of the four categories of food labels and instruct students to add the definition of each to their activity sheet.

-- Open the Looking Under the Label: Categorizing Food Labels Kahoot or Quizizz.
+- Open the Looking Under the Label: Categorizing Food Labels Kahoot.
 Use the game as a review and formative assessment.
 Students will be shown fifteen food labels and will categorize them accordingly.

 - For added clarity, point out the following as you go through the Kahoot: